Vegas surges past Wild for 5-2 win to take 2-1 series lead - WTMJ

 The Wild were outscored 61-46 in the second period during the regular season, and their midgame lull returned at the worst possible time.

-Chandler Stephenson set up Stone for a wrist shot in the slot to make it 2-1, and then the bounces really went the visitors’ way.
+Chandler Stephenson set up Stone for a wrist shot in the slot to make it 2-1, and then the bounces began to go their way.
 Holden sent the puck off the boards, where it took an angle toward the net that would make his geometry teacher proud and gave Brown the opportunity to backhand it past Talbot for the tie.

 Less than two minutes later, Smith gave Vegas the lead when neither Talbot nor defenseman Jonas Brodin were able to knock the loose puck out of danger in time.